RovoMe/PluginApplication/README.md

 2. Install PluginInterface and PluginCore either via `mvn install` directly or use mvn install on the parent project PluginFramework which will install the modules automatically

-3.  a.
-Install PluginClient using `mvn install` and execute the Main class which should load the dependent jar files using maven.
+3.  a. run PluginClient using `mvn test` which execute the Main class and avoid spaming of log-messages.

+	   On using Eclipse define a new run configuration for the PluginClient project with goal set to `test`.
+	   Afterwards executing the client is just a simple click.

     b.
-If Eclipse isn't used add `PluginInterface*.jar` and `PluginCore*.jar` to the classpath of `PluginClient` (either using your prefered IDE or `java -classpath ...`) and execute Main class.
+If Eclipse or Maven aren't used add `PluginInterface*.jar` and `PluginCore*.jar` to the classpath of `PluginClient` (either using your prefered IDE or `java -classpath ...`) and execute Main class.
+	   To avoid spaming of log-messages within the console please add `java.util.logging.config.file=${basedir}/src/test/resources/logging.properties` to your system properties.

 4. Create plugin samples using `mvn package` for the desired plugin each and add the resulting jar file to PluginClient's plugin subdirectory to automatically load the added jar files on startup or on drag&drop